WTMike24/Scripts/bash/README.md

 - Have script download list of videos and asyncronously download them all at once
 - Include a separate file that has pre-defined playlists

+##### pinger

+Created for monitoring a slow and intermittent internet connection so that you can audibly hear when the connection goes down (10 pings fail) and when it comes back up afterwards